PavelNarzyaev/blast/README.md

-# hello-world
+# Blast game
-Hello world new project template.
+Test project on Cocos Creator with TypeScript for Tapclap company.

+You can test it here: http://dolgofor.ru/blast/